FarhanYaseen/Simple-Billing-App-Cloudflare-Worker/Readme.md

 - Payment processing with retry logic
 - Customer notifications via email

-## Design Approach

-The application is designed to be serverless, utilizing Cloudflare Workers for all backend processes.
-This approach provides high performance, scalability, and cost-effectiveness.

-Key design decisions:

-1. **Modular Architecture**: The app is divided into separate modules (handlers, services, models) for better organization and maintainability.

-2. **Stateless Design**: To align with the serverless paradigm, the app is designed to be stateless, storing all data in Cloudflare KV.

-3. **Asynchronous Processing**: Long-running tasks like payment retries are handled asynchronously using Cloudflare Workers' scheduled events.

-4. **Error Handling**: Robust error handling is implemented throughout the app to ensure reliability.

-5. **Extensibility**: The modular design allows for easy addition of new features or integration with other services.

 ## Deployment

 To deploy this project on Cloudflare Workers: